Election Day Voting Begins With Long Lines

 In Medina County:

 According to the Secretary of State's office, Ohioans cast 3.4 million early in-person and absentee votes as of Monday evening.
-In addition to Election Day voting, unofficial voter turnout totaled 72 percent.
-More than 199,000 absentee ballots have yet to be returned.
+More than 243,000 absentee ballots have yet to be returned.